dima-engineer/pytest-reporter/README.md

 # pytest-reporter

 This GitHub action runs python tests using `pytest` and creates a comment for PR with a coverage table.
+It supports projects with the most popular python package managers (`pip`, `poetry`, `pipenv`)

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org)